nextcord/nextcord/docs/api.rst

     .. attribute:: explicit

-        The guild contains age restriced content.
+        The guild contains age restricted content.

     .. attribute:: safe

-        The guild does not contain any age restriced content.
+        The guild does not contain any age restricted content.

     .. attribute:: age_restricted

-        The guild may contain age restriced content.
+        The guild may contain age restricted content.

 .. class:: ScheduledEventEntityType